Dental Bridges in Melbourne

 Our dental bridges are made from porcelain, which is considered a top-quality modern dental bridge building material, fused to metal or ceramics.
 Our dentists have decades of combined dental bridge experience and have training in restorative dentistry, including dental bridges.

 We can bridge that gap in your smile just as we have done for hundreds of Brevard County residents.
 We’ll make sure you’re comfortable throughout the procedure and will keep you informed of what we’re doing while we bridge that gap.
 Our main goal is to make sure you have good function and esthetics.

 Our intraoral scanners use a wand with a tiny camera on it that takes thousands of pictures of your mouth and teeth.
 The scanner captures all the same areas that are captured with the goop.
 They are more accurate and faster than the traditional goop.
 This benefits patients in many ways.
 It’s precise, you can take breaks in the middle of the impression if you need to, and there’s no mess.

 When is it good to use a Dental Bridge?

 Replacing missing teeth can improve both appearance and dental health.
 That’s because gaps between your teeth can cause dental problems if they aren’t repaired.
 Even if you have only one missing tooth that others can’t even see, filling that gap can prevent future chewing problems.
 Moreover, if just one tooth is missing, other teeth can drift out of place, which leads to bite and/or jaw problems.

-Based on a very thorough exam, X-rays and consultation, Dr. Sheldon will help you choose your best restorative option.
+Based on a very thorough exam, X-rays and consultation, Drs.
+Sheldon, Sheldon, and Furtado will help you choose your best restorative option.
 There are various alternatives for one to two missing teeth – or even several missing teeth.